MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 ## Step 1: Power Apps License

 1. Now that you have a working Office 365 tenant, we will add a Power Platform trial license to the tenant.
-Open a new tab and navigate to `https://powerapps.microsoft.com`
+Open a new tab and navigate to `https://powerapps.microsoft.com/free/`.

-2. On this page, select the **Try for free** button.
-Enter the email for the admin account you were provided.
-Select **Start your free trial**.
+2. On this page, select the **Start using apps** button.
+Enter the email provided by the lab host.
+Check the box to agree to the terms and select **Start your free trial.**

-3. Enter the password provided.
-If prompted, enter a phone number.
+3. If prompted, enter a phone number.
 (It is recommended to keep the location set to United States, and enter `0123456789` for phone number.)

 4. Select **Get Started**.
 You will be taken to the Power Apps homepage.
 Select **Skip** if prompted with the tutorial.